Menu

 Chief Minister Siddaramaiah presenting the 2026-27 state budget.

-Karnataka Chief Minister Siddaramaiah is presenting the state’s budget for 2026–27 in the Legislative Assembly on Friday, 6 March.
-The budget is expected to provide thrust to welfare schemes and infrastructure development in Bengaluru and backward regions.
+Karnataka Chief Minister Siddaramaiah presented the state’s budget for 2026–27 in the Legislative Assembly on Friday, 6 March.
+The budget focused on providing thrust to welfare schemes and infrastructure development in Bengaluru and backward regions.

 This is the 17th Budget of Siddaramaiah, who also holds the Finance portfolio, and the fourth in his second term as the chief minister.